arthur87/rossoc/README.md

 # Architecture

-rossoc is composed of a front end and a back end.
+rossoc is composed of a front-end and a back-end.
-An original IR(Intermediate Representation) is used to connect the front end and the back end.
+An original IR(Intermediate Representation) is used to connect the front-end and the back-end.
 The front-end performs lexical, syntactic and semantic analysis.
 The back-end generates code for the target.

 ```mermaid